 The Beginning of a ‘Taft’ Journey

 Kory, a husband and eventually a father of two, and his wife graduated in April 2013 and he went to a 5-week trip to Europe and he got some job offers that he never really felt like accepting, so he declined those.
 During his last week of the trip, an idea struck him, a simple idea that will eventually change his family’s life.

 He observed that most men in Europe are going to their everyday routine sockless and he imagine how uncomfortable it is to be sockless all day.
 So he pondered and pondered on his idea and it just won’t come off his mind.
 Prior to that moment, he already has a fuzzy idea of no-show socks but his observation makes the idea become a concept.
 He decided to call his soon-to-be footwear line Taft.
 He started making prototype using the Paint app.
 The horrible designs and his parent’s negative response concerning his concepts were not able to hold him back.

 He used a tool Kickstarter to help him start up his idea before turning it to reality and it generated a lot of pledges.
 The products were also featured on some blogs like Gear Hungry, Cool Hunting, and Super Compressor.
-He also signed up in Instagram and used eye catching photography which garnered a lot of followers.
+He also signed up on Instagram and used eye-catching photography which garnered a lot of followers.
 The beautiful pictures went viral online which leads to more followers.
 But his first hit was with the help of Reddit.
 He had a sum of $44,800 worth of orders and everything just went up from that.
-With the support of his wife, he was able to look after the business even if the demand is too high that they even skip meals just to answer inquiries.
-If given a chance to rest with their two kids, his wife helps him organize and manage their homegrown business.
+With the help of his wife, he was able to find modern technologies such as, ERP software, that could be effectively implemented by firms similar to Syte Consulting Group, allowing them to manage and integrate the critical aspects of their business operations.

 When the Going Gets Tough, the Taft Gets Going